MatthewJDavis/matthewjdavis.github.io/_posts/2021-07-28-terraform-azure-remote-state.md

  export ARM_CLIENT_SECRET="abcde"
 ```

-There is a charge for using storage accounts, see the documentation for details.
+There is a charge for using storage accounts (including storage, transfer and read/write operations), see the [Azure Storage Blob pricing] for details.

 ## Azure Storage account